andreberg/py4dlib/_sources/api/plugins.txt

    :param str filepath: usually ``res/settings.ini`` relative to the
        source code file of the plugin, that uses the config store.
-   :param dict defaults: default values to be used if the config file
+   :param defaults: ``dict`` default values to be used if the config
-       needs to be created.
+      file needs to be created.
+It is also possible to pass None here and then use the :py:func:`Set` and :py:func:`Save` functions to set inidividual settings after creation of the config object.
    :param str header: the name for a section in the .ini file.
        Usually you can get away with leaving it at the default.
        This will add a header ``[Settings]`` under which your